ericlee1778/writing/english/My Writings/20230627_Prompt Engineering and AI - This Might Be the Most Significant Opportunity in Life.md

 For instance, if you want to learn programming, after mastering some basic knowledge of coding, you should try to create a product.
 The product doesn't need to be complex; most of the time, you might be the only one using it.
 The product might not be very useful to others.
 For example, you can optimize your work flow through programming, instead of staying in a passive state of learning programming knowledge.

 Now, we have ChatGPT.
-For the sencond time in my life, I have deeply felt that this is a tremendous opportunity.
+For the second time in my life, I have deeply felt that this is a tremendous opportunity.
 This is an opportunity that has no wealth and class barriers, and it could change the fate of ordinary people, allowing them to make leaps and bounds in their lives.

 ---